Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: On the choice of tuning parameters and

-We have seen in the previous section that the proposed estimator $\hat{\gamma}_{ER,k}^{(\alpha)}$ performance much better under contamination than the existing estimators for most cases of Gumbel or Weibull type tails; for Pareto types tails also these estimators provide more robustness compared to the existing robust estimators of Kim and Lee (2008) in some case and otherwise generates competitive bias and MSE to those estimators.
-However, in all the cases, the estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ differ significantly for different values of the tuning parameters $\alpha$ and $k$ and we need to choose these parameters carefully in order to obtain the optimum performance both in terms of robustness and efficiency.
+As we have seen in our extensive simulation study, the performance of the estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ differ significantly for different values of the tuning parameters $\alpha$ and $k$ for all the three tail types.
+So, we need to choose these parameters carefully in order to obtain the optimum results both in terms of robustness and efficiency.
 Based on the findings of previous sections, we note the followings in respect to the dependence of $\hat{\gamma}_{ER,k}^{(\alpha)}$ on $\alpha$ and $k$:

 \begin{enumerate} \item When there is no contamination in data, the estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ have least MSE at $\alpha=0$ for any fixed $k$ (it is in fact the MB estimators); MSE increases slightly as $\alpha$ increases.